-Key design criteria for establishment of the path will include:
+Key design criteria for establishment of the path will:

-- Provide access above the Q10 flood level in accordance with Melbourne Water Shared Path Guidelines. - Minimise impacts on ecological and cultural heritage values through careful selection of trail routes and sustainable design of infrastructure. - Be developed in accordance with best practice and to meet and the requirements of AS1428 Access and Mobility Standards. - Be developed in accordance with current AustRoad Standards and CoGG Guidelines.
+- Provide access above the Q10 flood level in accordance with Melbourne Water Shared Path Guidelines. - Minimise impacts on ecological and cultural heritage values through careful selection of trail routes and sustainable design of infrastructure. - Be developed in accordance with best practice and to meet and the requirements of AS1428 Access and Mobility Standards. - Be developed in accordance with current AustRoad Standards and the City Guidelines.

-To achieve Q10 flood protection the Barwon River Trail will need to located around the perimeter of the new wetland park.
+To achieve Q10 flood protection the Barwon River Trail will need to be located around the perimeter of the new wetland park.
 Refer Figure 11

-It will utilise the former Sparrovale Road, ensuring protection of existing trees.
+The trail will utilise mostly the former Sparrovale Road and may meander into the western body of Sparrovale, ensuring protection of existing trees.
 It will then use the road reserves at Harriott Road and Groves Road.
 As these existing roads are below the Q100 flood level they will be replaced with new roads as residential development progresses.
-Eventually the Barwon River Trail will connect from the east of Groves Road to future path links to be provided along Southern Deviation Channel and Armstrong Creek.
+Eventually the Barwon River Trail will connect from the east of Groves Road to future path links to be provided along Southern Deviation Channel and Armstrong Creek, while maintaining a buffer to habitat values in Hospital Swamp.

-Photo 29: Sparrovale Road (Future Barwon River Trail)
+Photo 32: Sparrovale Road (Future Barwon River Trail)

-Photo 30: Groves Road (Future Barwon River Trail)
+Photo 33: Groves Road (Future Barwon River Trail)